Presentable signatures and initial semantics: The category of signatures

-Limits and colimits of signatures can be easily constructed pointwise: \begin{proposition}[\coqident{Signatures.SignaturesColims}{Sig_Lims_of_shape}, \coqident{Signatures.SignaturesColims}{Sig_Colims_of_shape}, \coqident{Signatures.PresentableSignatureBinProdR}{Sig_isDistributive}] The category of signatures is complete and cocomplete.
-Furthermore, it is distributive: for any signature $\Sigma$ and family of signatures $(S_o)_{o\in O}$, the canonical morphism $\coprod_{o\in O} (S_o \times \Sigma)\rightarrow (\coprod_{o\in O} S_o) \times \Sigma$ is an isomorphism. \end{proposition}
+Limits and colimits of signatures can be easily constructed pointwise: \begin{prop}[\coqident{Signatures.SignaturesColims}{Sig_Lims_of_shape}, \coqident{Signatures.SignaturesColims}{Sig_Colims_of_shape}, \coqident{Signatures.PresentableSignatureBinProdR}{Sig_isDistributive}] ~\\ The category of signatures is complete and cocomplete.
+Furthermore, it is distributive: for any signature $\Sigma$ and family of signatures $(S_o)_{o\in O}$, the canonical morphism is an isomorphism. \end{prop}

-\begin{definition} An \emph{algebraic signature} is a (possibly infinite) coproduct of elementary signatures. \end{definition} These signatures are those which appear in \cite{FPT}.
-For instance, the algebraic signature of the lambda-calculus is $\Sigma_\LC = \Theta^2 + \Theta'$.
+\begin{defi} An \emph{algebraic signature} is a (possibly infinite) coproduct of elementary signatures. \end{defi} These signatures are those which appear in \cite{DBLP:conf/lics/FiorePT99}.
+For instance, the algebraic signature of the lambda calculus is $\Sigma_\LC = \Theta^2 + \Theta'$.

 To conclude this section, we explain the connection between \emph{signatures with strength} (on the category $\Set$) and our signatures.

 Signatures with strength were introduced in \cite{MU03} (even though they were not given an explicit name there).
 The relevant definitions regarding signatures with strength are summarized in \cite{monads_unimath}, to which we refer the interested reader.